elucian/bee/syntax/control.md

 patch
   ** all other errors
   ...
-  retry if condition; !repeat
+  retry if condition; //repeat
   ...
-  raise if condition; !propagate final
+  raise if condition; //propagate final
   ** finalization statement
   print "final error:" + #error.code if #error.code > 0;